kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/mongodb_1.md

 * brew install mongodb-community
 * brew services start mongodb-community

+**To connect to your mongodb using `Mongosh.exe`**

+When you finished the download and unzipping the `mongosh-2.3.3-win32-x64.zip`.
+You will need to go to the Windows Ternimal and `cd` into the right directory, and run the `mongosh.exe`.

+And also make sure that your mongodb service is running in the background.

 ## Linux

 From a terminal, install gnupg and curl if they are not already available: